Masters And Edges

 We’ve always had the same in Zold.
 At the moment we have six “master” nodes, which are hard-coded in masters file in our main GitHub repository.
 Those nodes are maintained by myself at the moment.
 The list will be updated in the future, when we get more volunteers, who will be ready to provide their equipment and we will be able to trust they will always run the software we create, without modifications.

 Just recently, a week ago, we added a new feature to our command line client: intolerance for no-masters FETCH and PUSH operations.
-Simply put, your attempt to fetch a wallet from the network will fail if no master nodes took participation in it.
+Simply put, your attempt to fetch a wallet from the network will fail if no master nodes took part in it.
 All other nodes, which are not masters (and they are obviously in majority) we call “edges.”
-Thus, if only edges are returning the wallet, it can not be trusted.
+Thus, if only edges are returning the wallet, it cannot be trusted.

-This feature seriosly increases trust in the entire system.
+This feature seriously increases trust in the entire system.

-I believe, we will need more master nodes in the future, when the amount of wallets and transactions will grow.
+I believe, we will need more master nodes in the future, when the number of wallets and transactions grows.

-And, by the way, any client can disable this additional trust check, by using this newly introduced command like argument: --tolerate-edges.
+And, by the way, any client can disable this additional trust check, by using this newly introduced command-line argument: --tolerate-edges.